 This spy thriller book, Code Name Verity, gives us glimpses of the life of a spy in World War 2.
 The Gestapo arrested ‘Verity’ and she’s sure that she doesn’t stand a change.
 Nazi interrogators give ‘Verity’ a simple choice.
-Either she reveal her mission or face a grisly execution.
+Either she reveals her mission or faces a grisly execution.
 But trading the secret will not be enough to save her from the enemy.

 Rose Under Fire is another thrilling and heartbreaking novel by Elizabeth Wein.
 The story follows a female pilot and her experiences in Ravensbruck, the women’s concentration camp.
 Elizabeth Wein has written 3 books on World War 2 till now.